-The pile of leaves on your plate is Vietnamese coriander (Rau Răm) which is often eaten with snails to balance the flavor or as a palate cleanser.
+The pile of leaves on your plate is Vietnamese coriander (Rau Răm).
+It is often eaten with snails to balance the flavor or as a palate cleanser.

 The bowl of salt, pepper, chili, and lime is referred to as Muối Tiêu Chanh.
-This is just the name of the 3 primary ingredients; salt (muối), pepper (tiêu) and lime (chanh).
+This is just the name of the three primary ingredients – salt (muối), pepper (tiêu), and lime (chanh).
 Simply squeeze the lime into the bowl and then mix it all up into a paste.
-This delicious condiment is perfect for dipping your seafood – we particularly love it on grilled octopus.
+This delicious condiment is perfect for dipping your seafood – we particularly love it on a grilled octopus.

 Finally, you have your bowl of fish sauce (Nước Mắm).
 If you have been in Vietnam for a while, you’ve probably realized that almost every dish in the country comes with a side of fish sauce.
-As a dipping sauce for snails you may find that sugar and lime juice (and maybe chili and garlic) was added to the fish sauce for extra flavor.
+As a dipping sauce for snails, you may find that sugar and lime juice (and maybe chili and garlic) were added to the fish sauce for extra flavor.

 Drinking Culture at Snail Eateries

 Eating snails is almost always associated with drinking beer.
-Kind of like peanuts, snails provide the perfect salty, spicy snack in-between sips of ice cold beer.
+Kind of like peanuts, snail provides the perfect salty, spicy snack in-between sips of ice-cold beer.

-Snail restaurants are generally lively social places and there is a high likelihood that your presence will cause some curiosity and lots of friendly smiles from the locals.
+Snail restaurants are generally lively social places.
+There is a high likelihood that your presence will cause some curiosity and lots of friendly smiles from the locals.
 Especially if you are eating some of the more adventurous items on the menu.

 Also, you can expect for the “Yo!” part of the cheers to get longer and louder as the night wears on.